oven-sh/bun/docs/index.md

 - **Speed**.
 Bun processes start [4x faster than Node.js](https://twitter.com/jarredsumner/status/1499225725492076544) currently (try it yourself!)
 - **TypeScript & JSX support**.
 You can directly execute `.jsx`, `.ts`, and `.tsx` files; Bun's transpiler converts these to vanilla JavaScript before execution.
 - **ESM & CommonJS compatibility**.
-Internally, Bun uses ESM exclusively, but CommonJS modules can be imported as-is.
+The world is moving towards ES modules (ESM), but millions of packages on npm still require CommonJS.
+Bun recommends ES modules, but supports CommonJS.
 - **Web-standard APIs**.
 Bun implements standard Web APIs like `fetch`, `WebSocket`, and `ReadableStream`.
 Bun is powered by the JavaScriptCore engine, which is developed by Apple for Safari, so some APIs like [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) and [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) directly use [Safari's implementation](https://github.com/oven-sh/bun/blob/HEAD/src/bun.js/bindings/webcore/JSFetchHeaders.cpp).
 - **Node.js compatibility**.
 In addition to supporting Node-style module resolution, Bun aims for full compatibility with built-in Node.js globals (`process`, `Buffer`) and modules (`path`, `fs`, `http`, etc.) _This is an ongoing effort that is not complete._ Refer to the compatibility page for the current status.